Skip to content

 Unknown random Chinese error

-If you're trying to deploy a binary to your server but unable to run with random chinese character error.
+If you're trying to deploy a binary to your server but are unable to run it and are receiving random Chinese character errors.

 It means that the machine you're running on doesn't support AVX2.

-Unfortunately, Bun require machine that has an AVX2 hardware support.
+Unfortunately, Bun requires a machine that has AVX2 hardware support.

 Compile to JavaScript

-If you are unable to compile to binary or you are deploying on a Window server.
+If you are unable to compile to a binary or you are deploying on a Windows server.

 You may bundle your server to a JavaScript file instead.